 If so, why?
 Or is this a strictly religious thing?

-So, yes and no. I'd assume the reason it was once considered a curse is because of it's religious applications.
 I would use it in public, but not in front of my grandmother.

 Actually, Heck was developed as a place to punish those who commit minor sins, such as using milk past the expiration date.
 Hell was getting too overcrowded, apparently.
 Heck is run by Phil, Prince of Insufficient Light, who carries a large spoon.